aachman22/graph_coloring/README.md

 g++ installed

 ## To run:
-Open terminal in your local working dirrectory and type the code:
+Open terminal in your local working directory and type the code:
 ```
 g++ gtry2.cpp -lgraph